Propagation Methods

 • Newton – expansion of $\op{U} |Ψ⟩$ into Newton polynomials, valid if $\op{H}$ has complex eigenvalues (non-Hermitian Hamiltonian, Liouvillian)

 The ExpProp method is generally not numerically efficient, but works well for small system for for debugging.
-The two "core" methods based on a polynomials series expansions are more suitable for bigger systems and provide both efficiency and high precision (in general, the is truncated as soon as some desired precision is reached, which is machine precision by default).
+The two "core" methods based on a polynomial series expansions are more suitable for bigger systems and provide both efficiency and high precision (in general, the series is truncated as soon as some desired precision is reached, which is machine precision by default).

 Note that this high precision is within the piecewise-constant approximation.
 The discretization itself may introduce a non-negligible error compared to the time-continuous dynamics.
 There is tradeoff: A smaller dt decreases the discretization error, but the polynomial expansions are more effective with larger time steps.